8 Takeaways From The Trump-Ukraine Scandal

 3. The whistleblower complaint raises a lot more questions Democrats might dig into.

-Trump and Republicans are right when they say the whistleblower is giving a second-hand account.
+Trump and Republicans are right when they say the whistleblower is giving a secondhand account.
 The individual said so in the complaint.
 But the person gathered lots of information, talked to numerous people who were on the call and the inspector general said the complaint is credible.

 Here are some of the questions the complaint raises that may well become part of the impeachment inquiry:

---Was the White House account of the call, compiled from contemporaneous notes of those in the room or on the call, removed from the computer system "transcripts are typically stored" to one normally used to "store and handle classified information of an especially sensitive nature," as the whistleblower alleges?
+— Was the White House account of the call, compiled from contemporaneous notes of those in the room or on the call, removed from the computer system where "transcripts are typically stored" to one normally used to "store and handle classified information of an especially sensitive nature," as the whistleblower alleges?

---If true, why was that done if, as the whistleblower notes, "the call did not contain anything remotely sensitive from a national security perspective"?
+— If true, why was that done if, as the whistleblower notes, "the call did not contain anything remotely sensitive from a national security perspective"?

---Has the White House attempted to "lock down" other calls or interactions that might be deemed politically problematic for Trump?
-And will those come to light or be released – either through official means, or leaks from others concerned in the intelligence community?
+— Has the White House attempted to "lock down" other calls or interactions that might be deemed politically problematic for Trump?
+And will those come to light or be released — either through official means, or leaks from others concerned in the intelligence community?

---What is the depth of Rudy Giuliani's involvement?
+— What is the depth of Rudy Giuliani's involvement?
 And did the State Department help the president's personal attorney in setting up a meeting with the Ukrainians to pressure them to begin an investigation of the Bidens?

---Why was the U.S. ambassador to Ukraine was really removed?
+— Why was the U.S. ambassador to Ukraine really removed?

 Democrats are likely to look into at least some of these questions.
 In fact, on Friday, as part of the impeachment inquiry, Democrats subpoenaed Secretary of State Mike Pompeo for documents related to Ukraine.